3D Extremity Imaging in Orthopaedic Practice

 - View joints under natural load, thanks to weight-bearing capability

 With this system, I can see the degree of fusion across the area of interest and determine how much surface area is connected by trabeculae.
 The image detail and quality are much better than traditional CT systems.
 These images give me greater confidence when determining when patients can go back to work and resume normal activities.
 That’s good for my patients and good for the growth of Twin Cities Orthopedics.
+You can watch a video of my full AAOS presentation here.

 Feel free to leave any questions you have about my experience as an early adopter of the CARESTREAM OnSight 3D Extremity System in the comments. #extremityimaging #twincitiesorthopaedics #orthopaedics